bahrus/xtal-element/README.md

     syncProps?: any;

     /**
-     * Provide a default value (if using the hydrate function) *only if* this attribute is not present.
+     * Provide a default value (if using the mergeProps function) *only if* this attribute is not present.
      * If the attrib is present, the assumption is that the property will be set externally, and the default value thrown away,
-     * so this avoids wasted effort involed in setting the initial value.
+     * so this avoids wasted effort involved in setting the initial value.
      */
     byoAttrib?: string;